 Just a few of the events planned worldwide:

-- Washington, DC/Baltimore, MD, US.
+- Baltimore, MD, US.
 National Aquarium will live its mission to inspire conservation of the world’s aquatic treasures by hosting a celebration full of ocean-themed experiences, animal encounters and performances at both its locations - Washington, DC (Saturday) and Baltimore (Saturday and Sunday).
 Guests will enjoy interacting with Aquarium experts and learn more about their connection to water and our world’s ocean.
 National Aquarium will encourage visitors and its online community to show love for the ocean by sharing their conservation pledge on social media.
 On Saturday, guests can join Aquarium staff deploying floating wetlands into Baltimore's Inner Harbor which will help improve water quality and increase habitat diversity.

 - London, UK.
 The International Music Community and Discovery 2 are teaming up for a day-long music event: featuring 12 musical performances, a BBQ, and speakers on how to create a sustainable future.